cloudflare/cloudflare-docs/content/email-security/account-setup/connect-cloudflare-account.md

 2. Log in using Cloudflare's credentials.

-3. Select **Allow** to enable Area 1 to make changes to your Cloudflare account.
+3. Select **Allow** to enable Cloud Email Security to make changes to your Cloudflare account.

     <div class="full-img">